-Please submit a sample program schedule that describes how the ELO-P or other fund sources, including the California State Preschool Program for children enrolled in transitional kindergarten or kindergarten, will be combined with the instructional day to create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
+Please submit a sample program schedule that describes how the ELO-P or other fund sources, including the California State Preschool Program for children, enrolled in transitional kindergarten or kindergarten, will be combined with the instructional day to create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
 Also, submit a sample schedule for a minimum nine-hour summer or intersession day.

-In the ELO Attachments, there are sample program schedules that describe how the ELO-Program will complement the instructional day and create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
+Attached is the sample program schedule that describes how the ELO-Program will be combined with the instructional day to create a minimum of nine hours per day of programming (instructional day plus ELO-P or other supports).
 Also attached is a sample schedule for a minimum nine-hour summer or intersession day, the Afterschool Enrichment/Intervention dates, and a daily sample schedule.
-During the 22-23 sessions afterschool, care will be provided daily with five sessions of Intervention/Enrichment.
+During the 22-23 sessions after school, care will be provided daily with five sessions of Intervention/Enrichment.
 Taking into account, Back to School Nights, Open House, Parent/Teacher Conferences, and CAASPP testing.